davidlares/win-cpp-keylogger/README.md

 1. We will transfer bytes into Human Readable Strings, something like [A-Z] [a-z] and numbers.
 2. Starting from 0 index, the previous cases top 62 possibilities, adding the plus (+) as the 63 character, and the (/) as the 64 character = Base64
-3. There's a mandatory pattern char that has to be equally sized (CHAR CODES) used as a label for encoding strings.
+3. There's a mandatory pattern character that has to be equally sized (CHAR CODES) used as a label for encoding strings.
 4. All the characters are printable, and every character can be represented in only base64 characters
 5. They are all transferred without any data loss.